 NEW: Tokyo will take "all possible measures to ensure security," Noda says

 Tensions between Japan and China are high over a group of disputed islands

 Japan controls the islands, but China claims they are part of its territory

 Six Chinese maritime surveillance ships entered waters around a group of islands at the center of a heated territorial dispute between Tokyo and Beijing, ignoring warnings from the Japanese authorities.

-The Chinese ships arrived near the uninhabited islands -- which Japan calls Senkaku and China calls Diaoyu -- on Friday morning and began patrols and "law enforcement," China's state-run news agency Xinhua reported, citing a government statement.
+The ships arrived near the uninhabited islands – which Japan calls Senkaku and China calls Diaoyu – and began patrols and “law enforcement,” China’s state-run news agency Xinhua reported.

-The islands, situated in the East China Sea between Okinawa and Taiwan, are currently under Japanese control, but China claims they have been an "inherent" part of its territory "since ancient times."
+The islands, situated in the East China Sea between Okinawa and Taiwan, are under Japanese control, but China claims they have been a part of its territory for ages.

 The Chinese ships entered Japanese territorial waters despite warnings from the Japanese Coast Guard, said Shinichi Gega, a spokesman for Japan’s 11th Regional Coast Guard Headquarters.
 Three of the ships have since left Japanese waters, he said.

 The Japanese government will “take all possible measures to ensure security” around the islands, Prime Minister Yoshihiko Noda said Friday.

 Two of the Chinese ships responded to a Japanese Coast Guard vessel’s warning by reiterating China’s territorial claim to the islands and saying they were carrying out patrol work, according to Gega.
 Japanese ships are continuing their own patrols of the area, he said.